TheDonSaysNah/checkhomeIP/README.md

 A small and lightweight program to monitor your home IP 24/7 and notify yourself by sending an email using SMTP or using [NTFY](https://ntfy.sh).
 Useful for people who don't have DDNS and need to know if their ISP assigned IP has been changed.

 ## Getting started
-To get started, fill out `checkip.env` with the SMTP host and credentials you wish to use.
-Thats it!
-Just compile and run.
+To get started, fill out `checkip.env` with the SMTP or NTFY fields you wish to use.
+Compile and run.

 *This has only been tested with GMail SMTP.
 Other hosts may not work.*